deargle/deargle.github.io/_security_assignments/lab_system_hardening.md

         service [name of script] stop

 	You can permanently prevent a script from starting by using this command:

         update-rc.d -f [name of script] remove

 Some gotchas:

-*	Vsftpd is started by Xinetd.
+*	`vsftpd` is started by `xinetd`.
 Turn this service off by editing /etc/xinetd.d/vsftpd to change the "disable" variable to "yes".
 Tell Xinetd to pick up the changes with this command:

         kill -USR2 [process number of vsftpd]